How To Help Patients Overcoming Test Anxiety Using Virtual Reality

 According to a study done in 2010, test anxiety affects anywhere between 10 to 40 percent of all students.
 Test anxiety is a type of performance anxiety that results from the anticipation of an exam.
 While most people experience some degree of stress and worry before and during examinations, test anxiety is much more severe and can significantly impact a person’s mental health and education.

 Anxiety around tests is usually associated with middle school and high school-aged kids.
 Still, studies have shown that it can develop much earlier with increased standardized testing in the lower grades.
-So often, we see situations where students will have decent grades, but that’s not reflected in their test scores.
+So often, we see situations where students will have decent grades, but their previous academic success is not reflected in their test scores.

 Adults can also experience test anxiety, which often holds them back from higher education and career opportunities.

-This article will discuss symptoms of test anxiety, some strategies to combat it, and how virtual reality can be a highly effective tool in overcoming fear when taking exams.
+This article will discuss symptoms of test anxiety, some relaxation techniques for test anxiety, and how using VR in therapy sessions can be an effective tool in overcoming fear when taking exams.

 Common symptoms of test anxiety